tarwn/lessthandot-hugo/blogs/content/posts/2011-09-11-google-realizes-that-javascript-is.md

 > Javascript has fundamental flaws that cannot be fixed merely by evolving the

 > language.
-We&#8217;ll adopt a two-pronged strategy for the future of Javascript:
+We'll adopt a two-pronged strategy for the future of Javascript:
 >
 > &#8211; Harmony (low risk/low reward): continue working in conjunction with